yrsegal/rejuvenation-modpack/README.md

   Makes Route 4's reset trigger work in all areas as intended.
 - LabyrinthPuzzleFix.rb
   A typo in a puzzle causes it to not select the proper type of pokemon.
+- LivelierAmbipom.rb (depends on 0000.injection.rb)
+  The Ambipom on Route 2 look around like the Aipom do.
 - QuicksilverImplementation.rb
   Implements the move Quicksilver Spear's effect to do what it says it does.